allegro/blog/_posts/2022-07-09-mbox-server-driven-ui-for-mobile-apps.md

 ### Versioning

 On MBox, we also have to pay close attention to versioning.
 We use semantic versioning in the engines.
-Each new feature have to be marked with the same minor and major version on both platforms.
+Each new feature has to be marked with the same minor and major version on both platforms.
 We also prepare changelogs containing information about what functionalities are available in which version.